 Not everything about Resurrection Man is gold, but there are a lot of fine moments, and that clever hook means it’s always intriguing.
 Presumably poor sales determined the remainder of this 1990s series weren’t collected as a graphic novel, but for those interested there are enough good stories to make them worth looking for.
-As befits his name, Resurrection Man was revived for a second series in 2011, also by Abnett and Lanning, and that’s available as Back From the Dead.
+As befits his name, Resurrection Man was revived for a second series in 2011, also by Abnett and Lanning, and that’s available as Dead Again.

 Just in case you’re wondering, the original comics reprinted here pre-dated the 1998 film of the same title, which isn’t related beyond sharing a name.